 In this post, we will be looking at using SCCM dynamic queries to populate collections in our deployments.
 As an SCCM administrator, you most likely had to plan out mass deployments to all your servers or workstations or even both.
 How did you go ahead and populate your collections?
 Queries?
 Since the introduction of SCCM 2012, we now have a multitude of options, most notably:

 - Direct membership

 - Exclude a collection

-Chances are, if you are deploying a new software to be part of a baseline for workstations (for example), you will also add it to your task sequence.
+Chances are, if you are deploying new software to be part of a baseline for workstations (for example), you will also add it to your task sequence.

 But, that stays static.
-What I mean by that is if your collection targets 500 workstations, you will always target 500 workstations minus or more the workstations that get added as the query gets updated.
+What I mean by that is if your collection targets 500 workstations, you will always target 500 workstations minus or more of the workstations that get added as the query gets updated.